0glabs/0g-doc/docs/run-a-node/storage-node.md

 ## Install Dependencies
-start by installing all the essential tools and libraries required to build the 0G storage node software.
+Start by installing all the essential tools and libraries required to build the 0G storage node software.

 <Tabs
   defaultValue="linux"